careers without boundaries...

 We are a full service national law firm with offices in Birmingham, Exeter, London, Manchester and Nottingham – with an impressive client portfolio, including blue chip corporates, local and owner managed businesses, NHS trusts, major insurers, education and public sector organisations.

 We’re proud of our people, their achievements and the exceptional levels of service they deliver for our clients.
 We share rewards, opportunities to develop and since no two people are the same, we offer packages tailored to individuals.
 If you thrive on the freedom to fulfill your potential then apply for our graduate opportunities.
-We are looking for talented law and non-law graduates who can demonstrate enthusiasm, tenacity, commitment and a passion for delivering exceptional client service combined with a flexible and friendly attitude.
+We are looking for talented law and non-law graduates who can demonstrate enthusiasm, tenacity, commitment and a passion for delivering exceptional client service combined with a flexible and friendly attitude towards new experiences, opportunities and learning.

 Building ‘a business to be proud of’